kubeshop/monokle-core/packages/validation/docs/custom-plugins.md

 Also have a look at
 - [Plugin Metadata](plugin-metadata.md) to learn more about the metadata a plugin needs to expose
 - [Plugin Examples](plugin-examples.md) to see a bunch of examples
+- [Rule Implementation](rule-implementation.md) to learn how to implement rules

 ## Getting Started